-The minimum performance requirements in Clause 5 are mandatory for UE supporting NR operation, except test cases listed in Clauses 5.1.1.3, 5.1.1.4, 5.1.1.5, 5.1.1.6, 5.1.1.7, 5.1.1.8unless otherwise specified in the other subclauses of Clause 5.1.1.
+The minimum performance requirements in Clause 5 are mandatory for UE supporting NR operation, unless otherwise specified in the other subclauses of Clause 5.1.1.

 If same test is listed for different UE features/capabilities in Clauses 5.1.1.3 and 5.1.1.4, then this test shall apply for UEs which support all corresponding UE features/capabilities.